 YugabyteDB's YSQL supports explicit row-level locking, similar to PostgreSQL.
 Explicit row-locks ensure that two transactions can never hold conflicting locks on the same row.
 When two transactions try to acquire conflicting lock modes, the semantics are dictated by YugabyteDB's concurrency control policies.

-The types of row locks currently supported are:
+The following types of row locks are supported:

 FOR NO KEY UPDATE

 FOR UPDATE row lock with the fail-on-conflict concurrency control policy.
 First, a row is selected for update, thereby locking it, and subsequently updated.
 A concurrent transaction should not be able to abort this transaction by updating the value of that row after the row is locked.

 The examples will run on any YugabyteDB universe.

 To create a universe, see Set up YugabyteDB universe.